jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Configurable output with smart truncating

-tenets can preserve complete methods or intelligently truncate:
+tenets can preserve complete methods or intelligently truncate.

 ```bash
 # Never truncate - full methods only